-5 Best Hiit Shoes in 2023
+7 Best Hiit Shoes in 2024

 High-intensity interval training isn't for the faint-hearted.
 It's truly high-intensity, and you will surely sweat it out.
-To do well in this program, you need the support of good training shoes that are attuned to the unique demands of HIIT.
+To do well in this programme, you need the support of good training shoes that are attuned to the unique demands of HIIT.

-How we test hiit shoes
+How we test training shoes

 Aside from making sure that we test the shoe in actual HIIT workouts, we also do the following to ensure the validity and reliability of our reviews:

-- Remain bias-free by buying the shoes using our own funds
+- Remain bias-free by buying the shoes using our own funds.

-Best hiit shoes overall
+Best HIIT shoes overall

 What makes it the best?